merenlab/anvio/anvio/docs/programs/anvi-estimate-metabolism.md

 You can run metabolism estimation on any set of annotated sequences, but these sequences typically fall under one of the following categories:

 - Single genomes, also referred to as %(external-genomes)s.
 These can be isolate genomes or metagenome-assembled genomes, for example.
 Each one is described in its own individual %(contigs-db)s.
-- %(bin)ss, also referred to as %(internal-genomes)s.
+- Bins, also referred to as %(internal-genomes)s.
 These often represent metagenome-assembled genomes, but generally can be any subset of sequences within a database.
 A single %(contigs-db)s can contain multiple bins.
 - Assembled, unbinned metagenomes.
 There is no distinction between sequences that belong to different microbial populations in the %(contigs-db)s for an unbinned metagenome.

 As you can see, %(anvi-estimate-metabolism)s always takes one or more contigs database(s) as input, but the information that is taken from those databases depends on the context (ie, genome, metagenome, bin).
 In the case of internal genomes (or bins), is possible to have multiple inputs but only one input contigs db.
 So for clarity's sake, we sometimes refer to the inputs as 'samples' in the descriptions below.
 If you are getting confused, just try to remember that a 'sample' can be a genome, a metagenome, or a bin.